Athlete's Foot Fungus Treatment @ St. Clair Shores, MI & Fraser, MI

 Athlete's Foot Q & A

 Fungal infections are more common in warm weather when feet tend to sweat more.
 Fungus thrives in damp areas, such as swimming pools, showers and locker rooms.
-Athletes often have sweaty feet and use the facilities where fungus is commonly found, thus the term “athlete’s foot.”
+It’s called ‘athlete’s foot’ because athletes are often exposed to locker rooms, showers, and sweaty shoes, but anyone can get it.

 Faq...

-Diagnosis is typically made through a physical exam.
-In some cases, a skin scraping may be taken to confirm the fungal infection under a microscope
+At Eastside Podiatry, diagnosis usually starts with a physical exam.
+In some cases, we may take a small skin scraping to confirm the fungal infection under a microscope.

 Yes, recurrence is possible if preventive measures aren’t followed.
 Maintaining good foot hygiene is key to long-term relief.